Federal Workforce Transition Resources

 If you’re seeking to deepen your expertise, expand your professional network, or transition to a new career, pursuing a master’s degree may be a valuable step.

 Georgetown is offering a 10% scholarship on the base tuition to current or recently separated federal civil government employees.
 This scholarship is applicable to federal workers and affiliates applying for the Academic Year 2025 – 2026.
 Application must include proof of federal civil service employment or affected status.
 Some restrictions may apply.
+If you have already been admitted and are entering your first year, please contact your program to determine eligibility and apply to the scholarship.
 Affected current students are eligible for this merit-based aid through their respective programs, following standard university procedures.

 In addition, we are waiving the application fee and extending the deadline to May 1 (or beyond for some programs) for those applying to start a master’s degree in the 2025-2026 academic year for nearly all master’s programs at Georgetown.
 (All master’s degree programs are eligible for the application fee waiver.)

-Applicable programs include graduate programs in the College of Arts and Sciences, School of Foreign Service, School of Health, School of Nursing, Biomedical Graduate Education, the McCourt School of Public Policy, Graduate School of Arts and Sciences, the School of Continuing Studies and select McDonough School of Business programs.
-You can explore our master’s programs across multiple disciplines here.
+Applicable programs include graduate programs in the College of Arts and Sciences, School of Foreign Service, School of Health, Berkley School of Nursing, Biomedical Graduate Education, the McCourt School of Public Policy, Graduate School of Arts and Sciences, the School of Continuing Studies, select programs at Georgetown Law, and select McDonough School of Business programs.
+You can explore all our available master’s programs across multiple disciplines, including those that are not participating in the scholarship.
 Please contact the specific program for details.

 Enroll in Graduate-Level Courses